microsoft/infersharp/CONTRIBUTING.md

 Tips for debugging Infer# in your test:
 - The CFG is expressed in a text format in {output_directory}/cfg.txt.
 - Reported bugs are located at /infer-out/bugs.txt.
-- Detailed analysis information is located at /infer-out/captured/.
+- Infer output is located at /infer-out/; Detailed analysis information is located at /infer-out/captured/.

 ## Coding Style